+Developed areas are concentrated mainly around Cheat Lake and northern portion of the CFA, with small agricultural areas scattered throughout the CFA.
 Many SGCN rely on agricultural lands, especially pastures and woody vegetation in fallow areas, abandoned fields, field borders, wetlands and riparian corridors.
 Some species even depend on habitats in residential and urban areas.
 Map 14 shows the locations of agricultural and developed habitats and highlights biodiversity occurrences in and around these areas.
-Developed areas are concentrated mainly around Princeton, with small agricultural areas scattered along valley bottoms through the CFA.
 Grassland birds in particular rely on agricultural areas in this CFA.
 Some agricultural areas coincide with fertile soils in karst landscapes, where agricultural activities may also impact water quality and subterranean habitats.
 Maintaining pastures, fallow fields, woody vegetation, wetlands and riparian corridors is a priority for SGCNs in agricultural habitats.

 Agricultural lands including pastures and hayfields, grasslands and shrublands, along with adjacent areas of natural vegetation in and around adjacent forests and woodlots, hedgerows, fallow areas, ponds, wetlands and streams provide valuable habitat for several priority species in the CFA.
 Agricultural areas sometimes provide habitat that supports wildlife species dependent on specific vegetation types no longer present as part of a diverse forested landscape.
-For example, Loggerhead Shrike, Field Sparrow, Grasshopper Sparrow and Eastern Meadowlark rely on tall grass with scattered brush, small trees and shrubs that grow in hedgerows, field edges, abandoned or fallow fields.
-Eastern Whip-poor-will rely on open woodlands which often grow in and around agricultural areas.
-Chimney Swift and Barn Owl Species rely on structures in developed and agricultural areas.
+For example, the Field Sparrow is a priority species that relies on tall grass and brush, small trees and shrubs that grow in abandoned or fallow fields, and Eastern Whip-poor-Will rely on open woodlands which often grow in and around agricultural areas.
+Reclaimed or abandoned mine land may also provide unique habitat that supports priority species, such as Henslow's Sparrow.